Haven't heard anything for 2017 yet! (2-16-17) the MN AMTA took over from ABMP on emailing out status of where the bill is at.

 For many, wow Minnesota is like the wild west of professional regulation, anyone can set up camp.
 Some from the master lineage would probably never lower themselves to be bothered with professional regulation, they just don't believe in it, and they are right massage and bodywork is a living evolving system.
 Yet on the other hand!!!

-The AMA was developed under this kind of drive for professional regulation vs honor system approach to professional regulation for those practicing medicine around the turn of the century, There were 2 camps battling it out, the Holistic medicine crowd (Homeopathy), already enjoying the reputation of being known as regular doctors, and the newly formed American Medical Association for who would later win the title of being known as regular doctors.
+To go way back in history, the AMA, American Medical Association was developed under this kind of drive for professional regulation vs honor system approach to professional regulation for those practicing medicine around the turn of the 20th century, There were 2 camps battling it out, the Holistic medicine crowd (Homeopathy), already enjoying the reputation of being known as regular doctors, and the newly formed American Medical Association for who would later win the title of being known as regular doctors.
 Prior to this battle there were hardly any regulations, doctors didn't feel them necessary, couldn't really imagine at the time there would be a takeover.
 The AMA used the loose interpretation of law regarding practice of medicine at the time, fabulous funding and brilliant if not bullying strategy *seeding the existing schools with select board members to win over the coveted term "regular doctor".

 Still a working formula!